Bubblin-Superbooks/we/README.md

 - Tap the `...` button at bottom right of the screen to open Superbook controls.
 - Tap `⤮` on the top right (middle button) to go fullscreen.

-Supported on iPadOS Safari v12.0 and above.
+iPadOS Safari v12.0 and above only.

 ## HACKING, FIXES AND TRANSLATIONS